WesleyBryie/ChumBucket/wiki/megathread/music.md

 ## ► DDL Sites (Direct Downloads)

+* (Discord) [GamesDrive / SlavDoge](https://discord.com/invite/gwxRf6ySGK) - Deezer, Qobuz, TIDAL, and SoundCloud Download Bot.
+The link straight takes you to discord server invite.
+There you can get direct download link by pasting the url for the supported streaming sites in the appropriate channel.
+Bot responds fast and download is fast

 * /r/MusicalBootlegs - Broadway bootlegs

 * [Jimmyr mp3 search](http://www.jimmyr.com/mp3_search.php) - Custom search and downloader to find mp3 files on google.